Hanoi Metro

 The Hanoi Metro (Đường sắt đô thị Hà Nội) is a rapid transit system in Hanoi, the capital city of Vietnam.
-Owned by the Vietnam Railways and operated by Hanoi Metro Company (HMC), It is the first operational rapid transit system in Vietnam.
-The first line (Line 2A - Cat Linh Line) opened to service on 6 November 2021.
+Owned by Hanoi's People Committee and operated by Hanoi Metro Company (HMC), it is the first operational rapid transit system in Vietnam.
+The system includes elevated and underground sections.
+The first line, Line 2A, opened to service on 6 November 2021.
+The first section of the second line Line 3 opened on 8 August 2024.